lisp-mirror/lqml/examples/clog-demo/readme.md

 Info
 ----

-This shows how to run CLOG on mobile.
+This shows how to run a CLOG app locally on mobile.
 It uses two different approaches, depending on the OS:

-* direct calls to the browser to run JS, and a small hack to call back to CLOG on browser events
+1. direct calls to the browser to run JS, and a small hack to call back to CLOG on browser events

-* a simple local websocket-server; this is needed on iOS, where the above approach doesn't work
+2. a simple local websocket-server; this is needed on iOS, where the above approach doesn't work

 The webview is the native one of the mobile device, which has some
 restrictions: it can't overlap with QML items, and things like swiping don't